The groom has to do a lot more than just show up and get married!

-6. Buy gifts
+6. Buy Gifts

 It’s common for the groom to buy a gift for the best man, so this duty falls to you.
 Some grooms also buy a gift for the bride to open on the morning of the wedding.
-If you do this, be careful in buying any kind of jewellery as your fiancee probably will have chosen the accessories she will wear on the day well in advance.
+If you do this, be careful in buying any kind of jewelry as your fiancee probably will have chosen the accessories she will wear on the day well in advance.

 Besides the traditional groom duties, there are also a number of aspects of planning the wedding which most grooms take on voluntarily, including sorting out the wedding transport and making arrangements for the drinks to be served at the reception.
 But if you cover the half dozen points above, you can’t go far wrong.